Last updated on January 28th, 2023

 That depends heavily on you and what you plan on doing.
 There are locations that only allow fly fishing, you might have some ingrained preferences for a certain tackle, or you might even want to rent tackle to avoid traveling long distances with your own.

-Whatever the reason, the important thing to remember about steelhead is that they aren’t actively searching for food while on the move to spawn, so they tend to eat whatever is in their path or makes enough of a nuisance of itself to warrant being eaten.
+Whatever the reason, the important thing to remember about steelhead is that they aren’t actively searching for food while on the move to spawn, so they tend to eat whatever is in their path or makes enough of a nuisance of themselves to warrant being eaten.

 Water level and visibility are more of a factor than preferred diet when it comes to rigging, so be sure your fly, lure or bait is visible even in murky water.